pulumi/docs/quickstart/aws-s3-website.md

 In this part, we saw that you can use the `@pulumi/aws` package for fine-grain control over resources, or the higher-level `@pulumi/cloud-aws` package which provides a more streamlined default experience.
 The `@pulumi/cloud-aws` package is just a set of JavaScript classes that use `@pulumi/aws`, so you can create your version to suit your needs.

+## Next steps

 The full source of the example is available in the [Pulumi examples repo](https://github.com/pulumi/examples) on GitHub:
 - [S3 website][s3-folder]
 - [S3 website as component][s3-folder-component]

+To learn how to convert the raw AWS option to a high-level component, see the [Pulumi Components](../concepts/component-tutorial) tutorial.

 <!-- Common links -->
 [@pulumi/aws]: /packages/pulumi-aws/index.html